Techassi/hfu-imgcomp/README.md

 ## Setup

-To setup the work enviroment to start developing code run the following commands:
+To setup the work environment to start developing code run the following commands:

 ```shell
 python -m venv .venv